 Otoplasty (Ear Surgery) Columbus

 Otoplasty or ear surgery, is a good solution for people who are self-conscious about how far their ears stick out.
 It involves incisions behind the ears to either reduce cartilage or to help recreate a fold in the ear that did not curve properly during development.
 As a general matter, the scars can be hidden behind the ears and will heal as relatively fine lines.
-I have performed otoplasties on both children and adults.
+Dr. Lichten has performed otoplasties on both children and adults.
 Adult patients can usually have the procedure done with local anesthesia, but I will typically use general anesthesia for younger patients.
 Most patients recover from otoplasty relatively quickly and can return to work or school in about 3 days.

 Frequently Asked Questions about Otoplasty

 The average patient will take pain medicine for a couple of days after surgery and then at night for a few more nights to help you sleep.